-- A. Creation.
-The Town of Oswegatchie shall establish a Town Planning Board.
-The Town of Oswegatchie Planning Board, pursuant to Section 271 of New York State Town Law, shall consist of five (5) members, each of whom shall reside in the Town of Oswegatchie.
+A. Creation.
+The Town of Stockholm Planning Board has been previously established by the Town Board.
+This Local Law ratifies the continuance of this Board.
+The Town of Stockholm Planning Board, pursuant to Section 271 of New York State Town Law, shall consist of five (5) members, each of whom shall reside in the Town of Stockholm.
 Appointments shall be made by the Town Board.
-The first appointments of members thereto shall be for terms so fixed that at least one (1) will expire at the end of each calendar year commencing at the end of the current such year and continuing in succeeding years until the entire original membership have completed their terms. - B. Duties and Powers.
-The Planning Board shall have the following duties: 1.
-Develop its official procedures and maintain records of its actions.
+The first appointments of members thereto shall be for terms so fixed that at least one (1) will expire at the end of each calendar year commencing at the end of the current such year and continuing in succeeding years until the entire original membership have completed their terms.

+B. Duties and Powers.
+The Planning Board shall have the following duties:

+1. Develop its official procedures and maintain records of its actions.
 2. Review subdivision plats and approve, approve with conditions, or disapprove them.
-3. Review site plans and approve, approve with conditions, or disapprove them.
-4. Conduct studies, planning, or surveys as needed to further the purposes of this Local Law. - C. Compensation.
-Compensation of Planning Board members for expenses associated with their duties may be fixed, from time to time, by resolution of the Oswegatchie Town Board.
+3. Review special permits where applicable and approve, approve with conditions, or disapprove them.
+4. Review site plans and approve, approve with conditions, or disapprove them.
+5. Conduct studies, planning, or surveys as needed to further the purposes of this Local Law.

+C. Compensation.
+Compensation of Planning Board members for expenses associated with their duties may be fixed, from time to time, by resolution of the Stockholm Town Board.

 D. Conflict of Interest.
 The Town Board shall have the authority to establish alternate planning board member positions for purposes of substituting for a member in the event such a member is unable to participate because of a conflict of interest.
-Alternate members of the Planning board shall be appointed by resolution of the Town Board for terms established by the Board.
+Alternate members of the Planning board shall be appointed by resolution of the Town Board for terms established by the them.